-The oldest house in Montmartre, where Renoir once lived/worked is now the Museé Montmartre.
-We feel its Renoir Gardens is an ideal peaceful oasis from the massive tourist crowds of the more popular public areas.
-Also, a big plus is the Féte Montmartre that takes place here every summer, 1-6PM.
-This is a fun family stopover, including live music, can-can shows, magicians and fortune teller—enjoy!
+The oldest house in Montmartre, where Renoir once lived and worked, is now the Museé Montmartre.
+We feel its Renoir Gardens create a peaceful oasis from the massive tourists crowds of the over popular public areas.
+Also, a big plus is the Féte Montmartre that takes place here every summer in the afternoon.
+This is a fun family stopover, including live music, Can Can shows, magicians, and fortune tellers!

-Nestled on the Butte Montmartre is Paris’ most secret garden.
-It’s the only remaining working vineyard, surviving from the Middle Ages.
+Nestled on the Butte Montmartre is Paris’ only remaining working vineyard, surviving from the Middle Ages.
 Back then, this hill was covered in grapevines.
-It is believed that the first vines were planted by Adelaide de Savoie, sister of The Pope, in the first part of the 12th century.
-The Abbey of Montmartre, which became one of the wealthiest in Europe, continued cultivating the grapevines and making wine for profit.
+It is believed that the first vines were planted by Adelaide de Savoie, neice of Pope Callixtus II, in the first part of the 12th-century.
+The Montmartre Abbey, which became one of the wealthiest in Europe, continued cultivating the grapevines and making wine for profit.

 The steps of Sacré-Cœur Basilica atop Montmartre, is an amazing sunset spot and rendezvous of many Parisians, where street lamps add to the surreal colors as the sky grows dark.

 This is possibly the most stellar of the many old-school bistros in Paris.